pparkitny/Guess_The_Word/README.md

-"Guess The word" is a game inspired by the [WORDLE](https://www.nytimes.com/games/wordle/index.html) game
+"Guess The Word" is a game inspired by the [WORDLE](https://www.nytimes.com/games/wordle/index.html) game